Design2Production/scoop/docs/uninstall-proxy.md

-# DP Windows Uninstallation of Proxy
+# DP Uninstallation of Proxy

 1. Download the uninstall script
 <pre>